mouldimus/notes/HTML_Concepts.md

 Whenever you enter a URL into the browser's address bar, you are making a request to the web server that is hosting the website for a specific file.
 This file may be an HTML document or a combination of files.

 It takes time for the browser to load this content (it often downloads many files in order to reconstruct the webpage).
 To reduce the load time for future visits, the browser may store some of these pages as snapshots into its memory.
-This action is called “caching” and each snapshot is called a “cache file.”
+This action is called "caching" and each snapshot is called a "cache file."
 The next time you visit the same website, your browser may attempt to load up the cached files to reduce the load time.
 While this is useful for speed, occasionally websites do not display correctly due to corrupted or outdated data in the cache.

 You may run a file or visit a site and see errors.

-To ensure you’re viewing the correct and newest version of a website, you can clear your cache.
+To ensure you're viewing the correct and newest version of a website, you can clear your cache.

-There are different ways to clear the cache, depending on the browser you’re using.
-Simply Google *“clear cache ______(browser name).”* For Google Chrome, you can click `CTRL+F5`.
+There are different ways to clear the cache, depending on the browser you're using.
+Simply Google *"clear cache ______(browser name)."* For Google Chrome, you can click `CTRL+F5`.

-This is mentioned here as a troubleshooting tip for web pages that aren’t displaying properly.
+This is mentioned here as a troubleshooting tip for web pages that aren't displaying properly.

 ## Real Time
 [Jump Back](#contents)